Waffle/waffle/README.md

 Demos
 -----
 WAFFLE packages serveral demos.
 When building from the source, you can use ```mvn cargo:run``` to bring any of the demos up.
-See further README documentation in each demo.
+See further README documentation in each demo (and what doesn't quite work).
 Additionally demos are documented in various states in documentation.
 This area does need some user help so feel free to contribute.

 Related and Similar Products
 ----------------------------